 There is a lack of reliable evidence of the effect of eculizumab on survival or on the incidence of thromboembolic events (CADTH, 2010).
 No evidence on the effect of eculizumab on thromboembolism was submitted to regulatory authorities.
 Studies that have used "suboptimal" experimental design suggest that eculizumab might ameliorate the thrombophilia of PNH (Parker et al, 2007; Parker, 2009).
 Although these studies suggest a role for eculizumab in the management of thromboembolic complications of PNH, "this issue would be best addressed by a prospective, randomized study" (Parker et al, 2007).

-To assess the rate of thromboembolic events prior to and following initiation of eculizumab, Hillman et al compared retrospectively collected data to observational data in patients enrolled in the extension study.
+To assess the rate of thromboembolic events prior to and following initiation of eculizumab, Hillman et al (2007) compared retrospectively collected data to observational data in patients patients from the original pilot trial, TRIUMPH, SHEPHERD and the Phase IIIb extension study.
 Thromboembolism events were assessed in the major adverse vascular event (MAVE) criteria (see Appendix).
 The principal investigators were responsible for the description, location, method of diagnosis, date of diagnosis, and date of resolution of each MAVE.
 Events that antedated treatment with eculizumab were identified retrospectively from the period starting from the earlier of either the date of diagnosis of PNH or the date of the first thrombotic event to the time of the first eculizumab treament.
+The study found a relative reduction of 85% in thromboembolism event rate during eculizumab treatment.
 In a critique of the study by Hillman et al, Parker noted that, with this method of comparing retrospective data with observational data, Hillman et al noted a substantial reduction in thromboembolic events in patients treated with eculizumab.
 For example, the rate of thromboembolism was 7.37 events per 100 patient years before eculizumab treatment compared with 1.07 events per 100 patient years during treatment (p < 0.001), and thromboembolic events were reduced from 39 before treatment to 3 during eculizumab treatment (p < 0.001).
 No data were provided to determine whether the magnitude of reduction in thromboembolic events observed during eculizumab treatment is the same or different across different types of thromboembolic events.
 There are also no direct survival data available for eculizumab.

 Parker stated that the results of the study by Hillman et al suggest that eculizumab ameliorates the thrombophilia of PNH, "but the study design makes assessment of the effect of treatment nebulous."
 Parker stated that the major concerns are: (i) the use of MAVE criteria that did not require uniform documentation to characterize the thromboembolic event; and (ii) the use of retrospective data to estimate the rate of thrombosis before starting treatment.
 This clinical study used non-uniform documentation of thromboembolic events and compared retrospective data with observational data.
 Although this study sugggested that eculizumab ameliorates risk of thromboembolic complications, "interpretation of these findings is debatable because of suboptimal experimental design."